Web Analytics

 When I was a new mom 12 years ago, I found myself in a sea of opinions.
 Many came with a sense of pressure: "Do this exact thing or else your baby will not thrive".

-This was overwhelming and not helpful.
+It was overwhelming and not helpful at all.

 So I set out to do something different.